MrColorado35/pol_ski/README.md

 - Inspired by simplified approaches to language learning
 - Built with FastAPI and Bootstrap 5
-- Special thanks to contributors and language learning enthusiasts
+- Special thanks to my friends - language learning enthusiasts - who motivated me to create app like this.